How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 4. Under Sync Settings, enable Emails, Events, and optionally Contacts.

-5. Set Sharing Settings for synced activities.
+5. Set sharing settings for synced activities.

 7. Save the configuration.